Access and Permitting

 1. Login to the Members area

-4. Locate and click on the Access and Permitting Toolkit
+3. Click on the Access and Permitting Member Toolkit